Maysoon Zayid: Arts programs

 Zayid spends three months a year in the Palestinian territories, running an arts program for disabled and orphaned children in refugee camps.
 She helps the children use art to deal with trauma and bridge the gap between disabled and non-disabled children.
 Eighty percent of the funding for the camps comes from her comedy work.

+Book

+In 2024, Zayid wrote the children's graphic novel Shiny Misfits, which was illustrated by Shadia Amin and published by Graphix.